steadybit/extension-kong/README.md

 A [Steadybit](https://www.steadybit.com/) attack implementation to inject HTTP faults into [Kong API gateway](https://konghq.com/).

+Learn about the capabilities of this extension in our [Reliability Hub](https://hub.steadybit.com/extension/com.github.steadybit.extension_kong).

 ## Prerequisites

 - Kong needs to have the [request-termination](https://docs.konghq.com/hub/kong-inc/request-termination/#example-use-cases) plugin installed (typically